suchja/generators/Docker-Readme.md

 -	Done: Build Dockerfile for compiling C# language binding
 -	Understand how to get source code into containers [Discussion in Docker Forums](https://forums.docker.com/t/best-practices-for-getting-code-into-a-container-git-clone-vs-copy-vs-data-container/4077)
 -	Try setting up a data container with the complete source code (including examples) and a volume for binaries
- -	Ensure that `git clone` is always executed independently of the cache [compare this article](http://thenewstack.io/understanding-the-docker-cache-for-faster-builds/).
+ -	Done: Ensure that `git clone` is always executed independently of the cache [compare this article](http://thenewstack.io/understanding-the-docker-cache-for-faster-builds/).
- -	Avoid copying downloaded data when container is started from image [as outlined in this article](https://jpetazzo.github.io/2015/01/19/dockerfile-and-data-in-volumes/).
+ -	Done: Avoid copying downloaded data when container is started from image [as outlined in this article](https://jpetazzo.github.io/2015/01/19/dockerfile-and-data-in-volumes/).
- -	Do everything inside a container to be fully host independent.
+ -	Done: Do everything inside a container to be fully host independent.
  -	Step #1 - write Dockerfile based on the python image (already containing git) and cloning all required repositories [see build_environment_setup.sh](https://github.com/Tinkerforge/generators/blob/master/build_environment_setup.sh).
- -	Step #2 - Create Makefile with target for building this container
+ -	Done: Step #2 - Create Makefile with target for building this container
- -	Step #3 - Update to initially create the container as data-only-container an declare a volume for source and for release
+ -	Done: Step #3 - Update to initially create the container as data-only-container an declare a volume for source and for release

 ## Next Steps